sgmurphy/wordpress-plugins/ameliabooking/readme.txt

 V1.0.90
 * BugFix: Fixed issue with curl timeout error
-* Small bug fixes and stability improvements
+* Other small bug fixes and stability improvements

 V1.0.89
 * Improvement: Enabled Canceled and Rejected notifications for Appointments and for Employees/Customers
-* Small bug fixes and stability improvements
+* Other small bug fixes and stability improvements

 V1.0.88
 * Small bug fixes and stability improvements